 Boston, MA 02115

 Candidates will be invited via email for interview.
-Historically, we have offered 2 consecutive interview dates in late January, usually on a Thursday and Friday.
+Historically, we have offered 2 interview dates in late January.

-No. As our program provides clinical care to complex problems of the entire upper limb (sternoclavicular joint to fingertip) and across subspecialty domains (e.g. trauma, arthroscopy and sports medicine, arthroplasty), residents trained in non-orthopaedic disciplines are not considered at this time.
+No. As our program provides clinical care to complex problems of the entire upper limb (sternoclavicular joint to fingertip) and across subspecialty domains (e.g. trauma, arthroscopy and sports medicine, arthroplasty), we only accept applications from residents trained in orthopaedic and plastic surgery disciplines.

 Yes.
 We consider international candidates and have resources available to assist with visa support.
-More feedback regarding a candidate’s specific situation can be obtained from Angela Singleton-Scott as well as the Partners Office of Resources for Trainees (http://www.partners.org/Graduate-Medical-Education/).
+More feedback regarding a candidate’s specific situation can be obtained from Angela Singleton-Scott as well as the Mass General Brigham Office of Resources for Trainees.

 For over a century, a leader in patient care, medical education and research, with expertise in virtually every specialty of medicine and surgery.